Loyada: History and politics

+The village stood on a low hill overlooking the shoreline.
+The water was supplied from a well in the western part of the village.
 During antiquity Loyada was part of the city-states that in engaged in a lucrative trade network connecting the merchants with Phoenicia, Ptolemaic Egypt, Greece, Parthian Persia, Saba, Nabataea, and the Roman Empire.

 Between Djibouti City and Loyada are a number of anthropomorphic and phallic stelae.
 The structures are associated with graves of rectangular shape flanked by vertical slabs.
 The Djibouti-Loyada stelae are of uncertain age, and some of them are adorned with a T-shaped symbol.
 During the Middle Ages, the Djibouti area including Loyada was part of the Adal and Ifat Sultanates.

 In 1888, the colonial powers drew the border between British Somaliland and French Djibouti from Loyada south to Jaldessa.

+In August 1940 Loyada was occupied by the Italians, who remained in its fort for some months.

 On 3 February 1976, insurgents of the Somali-backed FLCS armed with StG-44s and a MG42 hijacked a bus carrying 31 French children in Djibouti City and drove it to Loyada.
 France sent legionnaires and gendarmes from the GIGN and the hostages were rescued the following day under covering fire from Somali border troops, but two children were killed and five wounded.

 In the early 1990s, like much of Djibouti, the area was subject to conflict.
 Rebels took the town and were driven out by government forces, but on 5 May 1990 the Somali National Movement (SNM) attacked Loyada and killed a number of Somali National Army (SNA) people.
 The event, took place while negotiations between the Djibouti and Somali governments was taking place, and the Somali government protested to the Djibouti Ministry of Foreign Affairs, blaming the Djibouti government for the incident.

-The town is currently the only official border crossing between Djibouti Somaliland.
+The town is currently the only official border crossing between Djibouti and Somaliland.
 Beginning late in 1999, Djibouti and Somaliland closed the border crossing several times for political reasons.
 In 2002, after Dahir Riyale Kahin became president of Somaliland, they agreed to reopen it.
 The UNHCR has established a centre for the assistance of Somali refugees at Loyada.